 Using the Law Library

 The Law Library provides a serene environment for research, study, and intellectual engagement.
-If you have questions about using our space, you can contact our Circulation Services Manager.
+If you have questions about using our space, you can contact our Access Services Manager.

 Help us keep the Library space quiet, safe, and clean by following the guildelines below.